-- (a) The mover of a motion has a right to reply at the end of the debate on the motion, immediately before it is put to the vote unless the guillotine has fallen. - (b) If an amendment is moved, the mover of the original motion has the right of reply at the close of the debate on the amendment. - (c) The mover of the amendment has no right of reply to the debate on his or her amendment.
+- (a) The mover of a motion has a right to reply at the end of the debate on the motion, immediately before it is put to the vote unless the guillotine has fallen under Rule 5.5 (a). - (b) If an amendment is moved, the mover of the original motion has the right of reply at the close of the debate on the amendment. - (c) The mover of the amendment has no right of reply to the debate on his or her amendment.